Vincent Price

-In his later years, Price voiced the villainous Professor Ratigan in Disney's classic animated film The Great Mouse Detective (1986), then appeared in the drama The Whales of August (1987), which earned him an Independent Spirit Award for Best Supporting Male nomination, and in Tim Burton's Edward Scissorhands (1990), his last theatrical release.
-For his contributions to cinema, especially to genre films, he has received lifetime achievement or special tribute awards from Academy of Science Fiction, Fantasy and Horror Films, Fantasporto, Bram Stoker Awards, and Los Angeles Film Critics Association.
-Price narrated several animated films, radio dramas and documentaries, as well as the monologue on Michael Jackson's song "Thriller".
+Price voiced the villainous Professor Ratigan in Disney's animated film The Great Mouse Detective (1986), and appeared in the drama The Whales of August (1987), which earned him an Independent Spirit Award for Best Supporting Male nomination.
+Price's final film was Tim Burton's Edward Scissorhands (1990).
+For his contributions to cinema, he received lifetime achievement or special tribute awards from Academy of Science Fiction, Fantasy and Horror Films; Fantasporto; Bram Stoker Awards; and Los Angeles Film Critics Association.
+Price narrated animated films, radio dramas, and documentaries, and provided the narration in Michael Jackson's song "Thriller".
 For his voice work in Great American Speeches (1959), Price was nominated for a Grammy Award for Best Spoken Word Album.

-Price was also an art collector and arts consultant, with a degree in art history, and he lectured and wrote books on the subject.
+Price was an art collector and arts consultant, with a degree in art history.
+He lectured and wrote books on art.
 The Vincent Price Art Museum at East Los Angeles College is named in his honor.
-Price was also a noted gourmet cook.
+Price was a gourmet cook and cookbook author.

 Early life and education

 Vincent Leonard Price Jr. was born on May 27, 1911, in St. Louis, Missouri, the youngest of the four children of Vincent Leonard Price, president of the National Candy Company, and his wife Marguerite Cobb (née Wilcox) Price.
 His grandfather was Vincent Clarence Price, who invented "Dr. Price's Baking Powder", the first cream of tartar-based baking powder, and it secured the family's fortune.
-Price was of Welsh and English descent and was a descendant, via his father's mother, of Peregrine White, the first child born in colonial Massachusetts, being born on the Mayflower while it was in Provincetown Harbor.
+Price was of Welsh and English descent and was a descendant, via his paternal grandmother, of Peregrine White, the first child born in colonial Massachusetts, being born on the Mayflower while it was in Provincetown Harbor in Massachusetts.

 Price attended the St. Louis Country Day School, and took a summer course at Milford Academy in Milford, Connecticut.
 In 1933, he graduated with a degree in English and a minor in art history from Yale University, where he worked on the campus humor magazine The Yale Record.
-After teaching for a year, he entered the Courtauld Institute of Art in London, intending to study for a master's degree in fine arts.
-Instead, he was drawn to the theater, first appearing on stage professionally in 1934.
-His acting career began in London in 1935, performing with Orson Welles's Mercury Theatre.
+After teaching for a year, he entered The Courtauld Institute of Art in London, intending to study for a master's degree in fine arts.

-In 1936, Price appeared as Prince Albert in the American production of Laurence Housman's play Victoria Regina, which starred Helen Hayes in the title role of Queen Victoria.
+Instead he was drawn to the theater, first appearing on stage professionally in 1935 in the play Chicago at the Gate Theatre in London.
+Next he introduced the role of Prince Albert in Laurence Housman's play Victoria Regina, also at the Gate Theatre in 1935.
+Later that year he moved to New York City to reprise the role of Prince Albert in the Broadway production of Victoria Regina, opposite Helen Hayes in the title role of Queen Victoria.
+He played the role for two seasons at the Broadhurst Theatre, through June 1937.
+In 1938 he appeared in productions of The Shoemaker's Holiday and Heartbreak House with Orson Welles' Mercury Theatre company.
+From 1941 to 1942, Price played Mr. Manningham in Angel Street, the Broadway production of Gas Light, which he helped bring to New York.